Thermal modeling for buildings

 In theory, a paper should demonstrate inarguably that its contributions are correct.

 In practice, editors and reviewers rarely have time to check this.
-Instead, they check things they view as proxies for correctness.
+Instead, they check things they view as stand-ins for correctness.
 Authors can improve their odds of passing correctness checks by using good grammar, spelling, and logic; showing that they understand related work; clearly explaining all methods; using standard, consistent mathematical notation; defining all symbols; making figures easy to understand; and sharing all data and code necessary to validate their contributions.

 How do I show impact?